List of Black Lightning characters: Erica Moran

 Erica Moran (portrayed by Gabriella Garcia) is a kinetic energy-absorbing metahuman in the A.S.A.'s custody who is a genderbent version of the DC Comics character Freight Train.
 In Lynn's dream sequence, she explodes before she can release the absorbed energy.
 Erica starts to improve her abilities with Lynn's help.
 When Lynn has been abducted by the Markovians, Erica was chipped by the A.S.A. to assist in the upcoming raid on Markovia.
 Major Grey has Dr. Blair place a kill Lynn contingency in Erica's chip in the event that Lynn can't be saved.
 Though that chip was secretly deactivated by TC when he got close to Erica.
-He revealed that information to Jefferon Pierce and Gardner Grayle.
+He revealed that information to Jefferson Pierce and Gardner Grayle.
 When it came to the raid on the Markovian facility, Thunder had to strike Erica until she had enough kinetic energy to knock down a strong door.
 After the mission was done, it was mentioned by Odell to Jefferson that Erica has been returned to her family.
 Prior to attending Anissa and Grace's engagement party, Erica does managed to kiss TC before the Markovians can begin their invasion of Freeland.
 During the Markovian invasion on Freeland, Erica assists Grayle in the evacuation of the suspected metahumans.
 When they and the rebels tried to fight Gravedigger, he mind-controls them to sleep.